Alice Cooper (teacher): Life

-Cooper strongly encouraged the teaching of science, sensible clothing and physical exercise.
-In 1881, the school staged a cricket match against another school, to which a local newspaper reacted with hostility.
-It produced a cartoon and wrote a passage of its opinions towards the match.
-The paper argued that girls should be taught modesty and not science or competition.
+Cooper strongly advocated for the teaching of science, sensible clothing, and physical exercise among her students.
+In 1881, the school organized a cricket match against another institution, which elicited a hostile reaction from a local newspaper.
+The newspaper published a cartoon and expressed its disapproval of the match, arguing that girls should be instructed in modesty rather than science or competition.

 Cooper exchanged letters with Lewis Carroll (aka Charles Dodgson) and when the school arranged a performance of his play he agreed to attend.
 In his letter he said that he hoped to "kiss the Alice of the play" but this "should not be permitted on any account!".

 Cooper resigned her position in 1895, but not to retire.
 Since 1891, she had been on the council of the emerging Somerville College.
 Cooper was to be the first female academic to be employed in Oxford where she gave private lessons to aspiring students who wished to teach in secondary schools.

 Cooper died her home in Beaconsfield in 1917.